Gluten-Free Braided Sweet Hamotzi Challah Recipe

 a warm place, still covered, while your oven preheats.

-• When your bread is done cooking, turn off the oven heat
+Remove the cover and bake according to directions. - When your bread is done cooking, turn off the oven heat

 and leave the door open so that the bread can cool slowly.